More than a Stone. Representation of the Kaaba by Hamra Abbas

-In Mecca, spirituality goes hand in hand with commerce, granting the souvenirs purchased during the Hajj a particular significance: once at home, they will take a place of honour and will be counted among the most precious objects ever bought.
-It was these objects that stirred Hamra Abbas, a contemporary artist to create her Kaaba artworks.
+In Mecca, spirituality goes hand in hand with commerce, granting the souvenirs purchased during the Hajj a particular significance: once at home, they will take a place of honor and will be counted among the most precious objects ever bought.
+It was these objects that stirred Hamra Abbas, to create her Kaaba artworks.

 Hamra Abbas (b.1976) was born in Kuwait into a Pakistani family, educated in Berlin and Lahore, and now living between Pakistan and the United States.
 She admits that she owes the diversity of her artistic practice to her “quasi-nomadic life, where nothing is definitive” and she tries to keep her persona indefinite, too: although Islam is one of the dominating themes in her art, it’s not clear whether she is a believer or not.

-A print Wall Hanging 1 was installed on the façade of the Isabella Stewart Gardner Museum in Boston as part of Abbas’s 2011 residency.
+A print Wall Hanging I was installed on the façade of the Isabella Stewart Gardner Museum in Boston as part of Abbas’ 2011 residency.
 It was a depiction of a dusty plaster cast facsimile that Abbas had found hanging askew in her mother’s house.
-As she recalled, “it sparked an inquiry about objects of religious significance in a neglected, sad state” which led her to explore the relationships people form with souvenirs which are meant to represent something ‘greater’, and to question whether sacred objects retain their spiritual resonance even if they are divorced from their surroundings and are subjected to multiple reinterpretations.
+As she recalled, “it sparked an inquiry about objects of religious significance in a neglected, sad state” which led her to explore the relationships people form with souvenirs that are meant to represent something “greater”, and to question whether sacred objects retain their spiritual resonance even if they are divorced from their surroundings and are subjected to multiple reinterpretations.